16 Things You Didn’t Know About Meghan Markle

 She loves carrot cake

-While her and Harry’s wedding cake was elderflower and lemon (and differed from other royal cakes in the past!), for her second birthday as a royal, on August 4, 2019, she had a carrot cake.
+While her and Harry’s wedding cake was elderflower and lemon, for her second birthday as a royal, on August 4, 2019, she had a carrot cake.
 The beautiful culinary creation was the work of London’s Luminary Bakery.
 To make matters even better, this bakery champions a cause close to the Duchess’s heart—they help rehabilitate disenfranchised women, including formerly incarcerated women and victims of domestic violence.

 - The New York Times: “The Losses We Share”